How to make bone stock

 Stock is the foundation of all that is good and holy and I can feel worn down, depressed, grumpy and out of every form of energy, and I can have some homemade stock and immediately I feel like a new person again.

-I used to make stock by simmering several birds worth of bones in my 25-quart stockpot for a day or more, but these days my 8-quart Instant Pot is much less fuss (and more energy-efficient to run for 24+ hours than our gas range, plus the very real fire safety issues of running too low on water if you neglect the pot for too long).
+I used to make stock by simmering several birds worth of bones in my 25-quart stockpot for a day or more, but many find an InstantPot is much less fuss (and more energy-efficient to run for 24+ hours, plus the very real fire safety issues of running too low on water if you neglect the pot for too long).
+I mostly use our giant enameled 14-quart dutch ovens these days.

-Whether you use your Instant Pot, crock pot or a pot on your stove, the important thing is just to make bone stock!
+Whether you use your InstantPot, crock pot or a pot on your stove, the important thing is just to make bone stock!

 The bones of one chicken work perfectly in the 8-quart model.
 When I make turkey stock from the carcass, I usually do it in two batches.
 One 2.5-lb bag of chicken backs and a package of feet (I always add a package of feet…) makes one batch.
 Each batch makes about a gallon of stock, which I store in 1/2-gallon mason jars in the fridge.
-We easily consume a gallon of stock a week, both as a hot beverage and in soups and braises.
-If you are going to freeze in glass, do so in pint containers with 3/4″ gap from the top and the wide-mouth containers work best.
-Any other sizes will crack in the freezer.
+We easily consume a two gallon of stock a week (two adults and a teenager), both as a hot beverage and in soups and braises.

 No truly worthy stock with ample gelatin for your tired bones and soon-to-be radiant skin can be made without feet.
 Double bonus if you use turkey feet, as they are like adding dinosaur bones to your pot and are full of nutrients.
 Chicken feet are also amazing.

 Roasting the bones in advance isn’t absolutely necessary, but it will make the flavor much better, and then you will have pan drippings, which are a sine qua non of good stock in my book.
-If you are using a chicken carcass, the bones are already roasted, and definitely save every bit of those drippings!

 Pan drippings are your friend in stock